katersonnbert/gitnotes/git.md

 ===

 # Fork/clone a project
+NOTE:
-NOTE: never use the [https://github.com/...] address for forks use [git@github.com:...] instead!
+- never use the `https://github.com/...` address for forks
+- use `git@github.com:...` instead!

- if that somehow happens, the paths can be replaced in ".../[mainGitDir/.git/config]"
+- If that somehow happens, the paths can be replaced in `.../[mainGitDir/.git/config]`

 - fork project in github to your user
-- copy ssh clone URL e.g. git@github.com:mpsonntag/gndata-editor.git
+- copy ssh clone URL e.g. `git@github.com:mpsonntag/gndata-editor.git`
 - terminal: move to folder you want to create your repository
 - clone repository